Can I use Subversion (svn)?

 One that you might read about uses WebDAV to offer access over HTTP.
 Unfortunately, due to security concerns, our servers don’t use the mod_dav module.
 That means you can’t use this method directly, although it’s possible to use CGI or PHP scripts that provide a view into the repository (such as ViewCVS).

 By default, if you issue public keys to multiple people, subversion won’t automatically record separate usernames in the subversion logs.
-You can fix this by adding --tunnel-user=username as part of a “command” in the “authorized_keys” file you create on the server.
+You can fix this by adding --tunnel-user=username as part of a “command” in the “.ssh/authorized_keys” file you create in your home directory.
+(The “AUTHORIZED_KEYS FILE FORMAT” section of the sshd man page explains more.)

 Here’s a simple example of what the “authorized_keys” file might look like for two keys issued to users named “charlotte” and “drake”: